Guangqi-Phys/Convolutional-code---distance/readme.md

-This is the code for calculating the distance of a given classical convolution code.
+This is a program for calculating the distance of a given classical convolution code.